endiangroup/endian.io/content/theory/adject-clarity.md

 #### 2.6.1 C-Adjectivity

 Any kind of whole-project planning requires a vision of the entire product from a single source of truth.
-A specification used for the purposes of planning must therefore be canonical and comprehensive.
+A specification used for the purposes of planning must therefore be `canonical` and `comprehensive`.

-The utility of a specification in the resourcing process is about communicating the vision, viability and requirements of the product.
-A specification used for resourcing should therefore be comprensible at minimum, and would ideally also be comprehensive.
+The utility of a specification in the resourcing process depends upon communicating the vision, viability and requirements of the product.
+A specification used for resourcing should therefore be `comprensible` at minimum, and would ideally also be `comprehensive`.

-The measure the progress of production, it is necessary to have a good idea of what the finished product will look like at in its intended version.
-A monitoring specification must be canonical, comprehensive and current.
+To measure the progress of production, it is necessary to have a good idea of what the finished product will look like Therefore a monitoring specification must be `canonical`, `comprehensive` and `current`.

 #### 2.6.2 Tabulation